ouhft/COPE/docs/user_manual.md

 * Assuming they can access the system, they can enter the basic information needed to randomise based on feedback from you.
 The case should then appear on your list of Open Cases when you next get online access and you can resume data entry.
 * If the system is offline (such as for maintenance), then they will have access to a small list of values to allow them to randomise the case offline.
 Upon consulting this list, they will give you an Offline Case ID (three digit number), which you (or they, presuming they have your notes) can use upon regaining access to the system to link up with the correct randomisation record.

-**In short:** Work ONline throughout.
+**In short:** Work *Online* throughout.
 If no connection, contact co-ordinator.
 Use paper notes to record details that you can't get into the system immediately, but resume online once you can.

 Once you have entered the basic information, you can click `Start new case` to move onto the main data entry form

+#### Existing cases

+If you have a case currently on the go as a Technician, you should see it displayed in your Open Cases listing.
+Clicking on the Case ID link (in blue in the left hand column) will let you resume editing the case.

 #### Editing a Case